Good day mam/Sir….I have. vitiligo all over my face and body how can I stop it and is there a possibility to regain my skin color?..thank you so much.

 Phototherapy which is also known as light therapy, is the exposure of the skin to specific wavelengths of light to treat skin conditions like vitiligo.
-It includes:

 a.
 Narrowband UVB Therapy

 This form of light therapy involves exposing the skin to UVB light with a wavelength of 311- 312 nm.
-Home UVB lamps can be used to treat small patches on the hands and feet.
+Home UVB lamps can be used to treat small patches of vitiligo on the hands and feet.

 b.
 Oral PUVA